earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 ### Raster plots from week 3:

 * **PLOT 5:** A **classified** and **cropped** raster map that shows positive and negative change in the canopy height model before and after the flood.
-To do this you will need to calculate the difference between two canopy height models.The plot should be CROPPED using the crop_extent shapefile that is included in your data download.
+To do this you will need to calculate the difference between two canopy height models.
+Subtract the pre-flood CHM from the post-flood CHM (**post_flood_CHM - pre-flood-CHM**).
+The plot should be CROPPED using the crop_extent shapefile that is included in your data download.
 You should classify the plot using values that make sense after reviewing the histogram of the data (created below).
-* **PLOT 6:** A **classified** and **cropped** raster map that shows positive and negative change in terrain derived from the pre and post flood Digital Terrain Models before and after the flood.
+* **PLOT 6:** A **classified** and **cropped** raster map that shows positive and negative change in terrain derived from the pre and post flood Digital Terrain Models.
+Subtract the pre-flood DTM from the post-flood DTM (**post_flood_DTM - pre-flood-DTM**).
 The plot should be CROPPED using the crop_extent shapefile that is included in your data download.
 You should classify the plot using values that make sense after reviewing the histogram of the data (created below).
 * **PLOT 7** Create a HISTOGRAM of the **classified** and **cropped** raster map that shows positive and negative change in the canopy height model before and after the flood.
-* **PLOT 8** Create a HISTOGRAM of the **classified** and **cropped** raster map that shows positive and negative change in terrain derived from the pre and post flood Digital Terrain Models before and after the flood.
+* **PLOT 8** Create a HISTOGRAM of the **classified** and **cropped** raster map that shows positive and negative change in terrain derived from the pre and post flood Digital Terrain Models.

 ### Graduate students & anyone who did the bonus week 2 plot